Utstedt 10. november 2008

 Countries and markets

-- There are number of considerations that need to be taken into account related to countries and markets referenced in the Management Mandate for the Government Pension Fund Global.
+- There are number of considerations related to countries, markets and financial instruments referenced in the Management Mandate for the Government Pension Fund Global.

 - In addition, we will take the following into consideration: